 I hope this list of the 9 best pregnancy-safe, non-toxic nail polishes has helped you find a safer nail polish brand to replace your existing ones.
 Unfortunately, the non-toxic nail polish is usually water-based, and the foremost problem with water-based nail polish is that they chip off easily.
 But that compromise is worth making when you are growing life within you.

 And regardless of what kind of nail polish you choose from this pregnancy-safe nail polish list, make sure you apply it in a well-ventilated room or wear a mask.
+And if you want to DIY nails for a salon look with fake nails, check out this post on non-toxic nail glue to apply fake nails during pregnancy.

 Please share the article